Pros

 Why?
 Why not?
 Every seven-passenger SUV should include these stealthy features.
 This is evident with the blacked-out 2018 Chevy Tahoe Custom Midnight.

 Connectivity and technology are significant details in the 2015 Chevrolet Tahoe, including a feature we’ll probably see more of in upcoming vehicles: a wireless phone charging pad.
-Essentially, a magnetic inductive charging system (a small mat) you simply place your device on, and viola, your phone begins charging, without annoying wires.
-You know, one of those technologies we’ll look back at in twenty-years and collectively laugh at the days we use to plug stuff in.
+Essentially, a magnetic inductive charging system (a small mat), you simply place your device on, and voila, your phone begins charging, without annoying wires.
+You know, one of those technologies we’ll look back at in twenty years and collectively laugh at the days we used to plug stuff in.
 Dad, did you really carry cables with you?

-A new more customizable and intuitive MyLink system is capable of linking up to 10 digital devices — so every family member can now enjoy their own music playlists on that road trip, and you enjoy the drive, in silence.
-There’s all a new text messaging alert system for smartphone users with Bluetooth which reads incoming texts through the Tahoe’s speakers.
+A new, more customizable and intuitive MyLink system is capable of linking up to 10 digital devices — so every family member can now enjoy their own music playlists on that road trip, and you enjoy the drive, in silence.
+There’s a new text messaging alert system for smartphone users with Bluetooth, which reads incoming texts through the Tahoe’s speakers.

 Again, in a market of fluidic, quasi-bubbly full-size sport utilities (though it has gotten better as of late), the 2015 Tahoe is completely redesigned without probably feeling it — the new rendition still maintains those hard-lined, aggressive cues, but now, everything’s ironed out and looks smooth — due most in part to inlaid doors which fit into the body, and not over the top as before.